ScottLogic/blog/_posts/2023-10-30-convincing-langchain.markdown

 At least, that’s the theory.

 The Achilles heel of LLM technology is its unpredictable nature, the key to its strength but also the grounds for its greatest weakness.
 And with few logs, it can be hard to decipher why one decision was made over the other.
-In my case I had two tools which I was trying to differentiate, the Scott Logic Tool, used for all things Scott Logic related, and the Scottbot InfoTool, to give Scottbot self-awareness.
-When we asked the bot questions about itself, it would sometimes work out the answer from within the agent itself (since it knew what tools were at its disposal), it would occasionally use the Scottbot Info Tool, but unfortunately, more often than not it would use the Scott Logic Tool.
+In my case I had two tools which I was trying to differentiate, the Scott Logic tool, used for all things Scott Logic related, and the Scottbot Info tool, to give Scottbot self-awareness.
+When we asked the bot questions about itself, it would sometimes work out the answer from within the agent itself (since it knew what tools were at hand), it would occasionally use the Scottbot Info tool, but unfortunately more often than not, it would use the Scott Logic tool.

 **Our Attempts**

 We made many attempts to encourage the agent to use the Scottbot tool.
 Firstly, we made the Scottbot tool description explicitly clear: “If there is any mention of Scottbot in the user’s question, use this tool”.
 Yet it was as though this order fell on deaf ears.
 We tried again with the slightly ridiculous description for the Scott Logic tool “If Scottbot is mentioned, do not use this tool”.
 The agent still used the Scott Logic tool.

-My next thought was that the overarching system prompt leaned heavily towards use of the Scott Logic tool: “If no context is given, assume the Scott Logic Tool should be used”.
+My next thought was that the overarching system prompt leaned heavily towards use of the Scott Logic tool: “If no context is given, assume the Scott Logic tool should be used”.
 However, having removed this and then later even attempting a direct summons within the system prompt: “If there is any mention of Scottbot in the user’s question, use the Scottbot tool” (matching the tool description), there was no real change in functionality.

 After further research on agents, the idea of “agent instructions” surfaced.
 For some, this had been useful for guiding the agent’s decision.
 I started with a subtle prompt “Use the relevant tool before reverting to Scott Logic tool.
-With no avail I tried again with another direct command “if there is any mention of Scottbot, use the scottbot tool”.
+With no avail I tried again with another direct command “if there is any mention of Scottbot, use the Scottbot tool”.
 Still no luck.

 **Success**

 It was only after we asked the bot what its own thinking was, that it gave an insight to why it was picking certain tools over others.
 One question it would continuously use the wrong tool for, and thus respond incorrectly, was “who are the stakeholders for Scottbot?”.
 I asked the bot why it continually chose the Scott Logic tool over the Scottbot tool for this, and it simply replied “I thought that Scott Logic being the parent company of Scottbot, would be more likely to hold information on the stakeholders of this project.”
 It was a convincing point.
 I asked what would be a better prompt, to which it encouraged using examples, ie “Use this tool for anything to do with Scottbot, including features, the development process and stakeholders.”
 This prompt worked every time.

 I know what you may be thinking, “doesn’t the LLM just hallucinate, you can’t trust its self reflections”.
 I would agree, to a point.
-However my thought process was that if this was a likely thing for it to say, it’s also a probable way that it did reason within the agent.
+However my thought process was, if this was a likely thing for it to say, it’s also a probable way that it did reason within the agent.
 Therefore, though it’s important to take everything it says with a pinch of salt, we can still use the method of asking its reasoning, as a tool for further development.

 This outcome also highlights the importance of giving examples, or “few shot prompting” as it’s called in AI jargon.
 This gives the agent a context for the type of decision to make.
 It also highlights more obscure cases that should be taken into account, in our case, this was the tool’s knowledge of stakeholders.

-After having finished working on this agent, it has now come to light that it is possible to log the inner workings of LangChain, through tracing tools such as [WandB](https://python.langchain.com/docs/integrations/providers/wandb_tracing).Therefore we would simultaneously have no need to inquire the bot for its own thought process, whilst having a more accurate insight.
-However asking for aid in developing prompts is still very much relevant and useful as it was.
+After having finished working on this agent, it has now come to light that it is possible to log the inner workings of LangChain, through tracing tools such as [WandB](https://python.langchain.com/docs/integrations/providers/wandb_tracing).
+Therefore we would simultaneously have no need to inquire the bot for its own thought process, whilst having a more accurate insight.
+However asking for aid in developing prompts remains relevant and useful.

 **Conclusion**